 - Given package approach, can be more expensive than other products that only sell recruiting software

 iCIMS has traditionally served the private sector and small- to medium-sized government organizations.
-This talent acquisition software company offers several human resource products, including an applicant tracking system, career site, self-service portal for applicants, candidate relationship management software, and onboarding tools.
+This talent acquisition software company offers several human resource products, including an applicant tracking system, career site, self-service portal for applicants, candidate relationship management software, and HR onboarding solutions.

 While a bit less well-known compared to other companies on this list, iCIMS provides a line-up of products that public sector organizations may find attractive.
 Its “digital assistant” (self-service portal) provides interview management capabilities that facilitate a positive candidate experience, allowing interview scheduling for candidates.
 Additionally, its highly-customizable products allow organizations to adapt their recruiting processes as they scale.